A level Board/code

 What entry requirements are there to study this course?

 There are no specific entry requirements but above average grades in GCSE Maths and English are clearly essential.

 What is the course useful for?

-A-Level Psychology can open up a range of careers and higher education courses in psychology, social sciences, neuroscience and media studies.
+A-Level Psychology can open up a range of careers and higher education courses in psychology, social sciences, industrial-organisational psychology, neuroscience and media studies, among others.

-These courses can lead to careers in social work, clinical or educational psychology, research, teaching and in the field of media.
+These courses can lead to careers in social work, clinical or educational psychology, research, teaching, organisational psychology and human resources and in the field of social media.